DLXPlugins/simple-comment-editing/readme.txt

 Tags: comment editing, comments,edit comments, edit, comment, Requires at least: 5.0
 Tested up to: 5.7
-Stable tag: 2.5.5
+Stable tag: 2.6.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html
 Donate link: https://mediaron.com/give/

-Simple Comment Editing for your website.
+Supercharge your comment section and allow your users to edit their comments for a period of time.

 == Description ==

-Simple Comment Editing gives anonymous users the ability to edit and/or delete their comments for a period of time.
+Supercharge your comment section and allow your users to edit their comments for a period of time.
+Save your users some headaches and let them fix their typos while you take a backseat and relax.

 [youtube https://www.youtube.com/watch?v=bNCDdQbwA-s&rel=0]

 Simple Comment Editing features:
 <ol>
-<li>No options.
-Install the plugin.
+<li>Install the plugin.
+That's it.
 It just works.
 <li>Anonymous users can edit comments for 5 minutes.</li>
 <li>No styling is necessary.
 For advanced customization, see the "Other Notes" section.</li>
 <li>Advanced customization can be achieved using filters.</li>
 </ol>

-<h3>Help Contribute</h3>

-* Leave a star rating
-* <a href="https://translate.wordpress.org/projects/wp-plugins/simple-comment-editing">Contribute a translation</a>
-* <a href="https://github.com/ronalfy/simple-comment-editing">Contribute some code</a>
+For additional features in addition to comment editing, please check out <a href="https://mediaron.com/simple-comment-editing-options">SCE Options</a>.
+You can download a 1-site license for free.

 == Installation ==